If you haven't already, read our guide to find out more about the emotional and practical impact of a relationship breakdown.

 Regardless of whether you or your ex-partner were the main or sole breadwinner, it’s worth checking your benefits.

 Benefits aren’t just for people who are unemployed.
 Depending on your circumstances, you could be eligible for: job seeker’s allowance, housing benefit, income support, working tax credit, child tax credit or council tax support.
 If you own your home and you’re struggling to pay the mortgage by yourself, in some cases you might be able to get help with mortgage interest.
-Use this benefits checker to see.
+Use this handy benefits checker from InBest to find out.

 If your partner is abusive or violent, your priority is to ensure your own safety.